 2. Pay all directly contracted staff the real Living Wage (as set by the Living Wage Foundation)

 3. Ensure all council contractors are required to pay staff the real Living Wage

-And if you want to get more involved in local equality campaigning you can use our brand new local manifesto, The Fairness Fifteen, to work with your local council or Mayor to tackle inequality and poverty where you live.
+And if you want to get more involved in local equality campaigning you can use our local manifesto, The Fairness Fifteen, to work with your local council to tackle inequality and poverty where you live.
 The best way to do this is to join or start a local equality group and we can help you do that.

 By taking these actions you are actively helping to build a fairer, better UK.
 Thank you very much for your support.

 * As per the Socio-economic Duty, section 1 of the Equality Act 2010.
 This was, regrettably, not brought into force by central government but local councils can take action on this and many are doing so, eg: Newcastle and other major cities.
 The Equality Trust and Just Fair are campaigning to encourage the Government to bring the duty into force: https://1forequality.com/ and you can ask your MP to support EDM 591 to support this campaign - thank you.